-Here are 5 of the best running websites and blogs:
+Here are 10 of the best-running websites and blogs:

 Most of these blogs offer great advice on running, diet, training and all aspects of fitness.
 They will surely help you answer and find solutions to most of your problems.

 In case you are looking for more inspiration, then start your own blog.
-That’s why I started blogging in the first place.
+That’s why I got into blogging in the first place.
 There is nothing more refreshing and motivating other than researching and writing about your favorite subjects.

 21. Meditation Running

-This is what you might refer to as “Zen running” and it’s a wonderful practice to help you tune in and focus on being present while running.
+This is what you might refer to as “Zen running” and it’s a wonderful practice to help you tune in and focus on being present.

-At least, you can integrate mediation and mindfulness into running to improve your experience and help you stay more in tune with how your body feels during the exercise.
+Nonetheless, if you are not into the spiritual aspect, then, at least, you can integrate meditation into running as a way to improve your experience and help you stay more in tune with your body.

 22. Update Your Playlist